stennety/mywebsite/_posts/2021-4-30-info-data-queries-views.md

 If this makes no sense to you then check out the previous blog ([dissection](https://www.neilchandarana.com/dissection/)).

 Why is this important?
-Firstly, it helps conceptualise an end-to-end data-pipeline.
+Firstly, it helps conceptualise an end-to-end data pipeline.
 Secondly, and crucially, provides the basis we need to discuss 3 core concepts to developing data models that do most of the fault-tolerance/robustness heavy lifting.
 In other words, ‘are these results accurate?’ will be a whole lot quicker, easier, less stressful to answer.
 And let's face it, less stress = more happy.